airbnb/chronon/docs/source/Getting_Started.md

 There are essentially four integration points:

 - Chronon Repository - This is where your users will define Chronon configurations.
   We recommend that this live within an airflow pipeline(or your own data pipeline scheduler's) repository to make deployment easy.
   Once you have the repository setup you can begin using Chronon for offline batch pipelines.
+Please fill out your spark submit path and your date partitioning conventions in `teams.json`.

 - For online Serving
     - KVStore - for storing and serving features in low latency.
 This can be any kv store that can support point write, point lookup, scan and bulk write.